 - Other types of refractive surgeries like PRK or EPILASIK are allowed

-- It is best that you check with the SAF about their requirements before undergoing surgery, recommends Dr Rosman.
+- It is best that you check with the SAF about their requirements before undergoing surgery, recommends Adj Assoc Prof Rosman.

 According to their job ad for cadet pilots, SIA will not reject candidates who have undergone LASIK, but requires that their pre-surgical visual acuity meet the following criteria:

 - Myopia of not more than 500 degrees